 Stock-based compensation expense is recognized on a straight-line basis over the vesting period of awards.
 The Company does not apply a forfeiture rate to unvested awards and accounts for forfeitures as they occur.
 For stock option grants, the fair value of awards is estimated using the Black Scholes Model.
 The fair value of restricted stock units is determined using the closing price of the Company's common stock on the grant date.
-The fair value of performance stock units containing employee service or company financial performance based conditions is determined using the closing price of the Company's common stock on the grant date.
-The fair value of performance stock units containing conditions based on performance of the Company's stock is determined using a Monte Carlo simulation.
+The fair value of performance stock units containing employee service or company financial performance based conditions is determined using the closing price of the Company's stock is determined using a Monte Carlo simulation.
 All stock-based compensation is included in other underwriting expenses in the Company's consolidated statements of income and comprehensive income.